ndconline/insta/README.md

-Unofficial cross-platform (Windows / macOS / Linux) tool to control the [Insta360 Mic Pro](https://www.insta360.com/product/insta360-mic-pro) over Bluetooth LE from a computer — mic mode, mic combination, noise reduction, etc. — without the Android app.
+Unofficial cross-platform (Windows / macOS / Linux) tool to control the [Insta360 Mic Pro](https://www.insta360.com/product/insta360-mic-pro) over Bluetooth LE from a computer, mic mode, mic combination, noise reduction, etc.,  without the Android app.

 **Status: protocol reverse-engineering in progress.** Insta360 does not publish a spec for the Mic Pro's BLE control channel, so this repo does not